-capital-to-asset minimum required ratio, equal to 8 percentage points.
+We set the coefficient of relative risk aversion σ equal to 2 and the habit parameter h equal to 0.75.
+The discount factor β implies an annual real interest rate just above 3 percentage points.
+The inverse elasticity of labor supply φ is set equal to 1/3, as standard in the macro literature and the disutility from work ν is equal to 4.
+For firms, we set the capital share α equal to 0.3 and capital depreciation δ equal to 2.5 percentage points.
+The parameter χ measuring investment adjustment costs is set to 0.8.
+Regarding banks, we choose the parameters to come as close as possible to the aggregate summary statistics for banks reported in section 3.
+We set γ , the bank capital-to-asset minimum required ratio, equal to 8 percentage points.
 This figure is in line with Basel II and Basel III regulation, although this regulation is in terms of risk weighted assets, and with the empirical evidence reported in Table 5.
-The survival rate of bankers ε is set equal to 0.3 and the transfer to new bankers ω is set equal to 0.01.
+The survival rate of bankers ε is set equal to 0.75 and the transfer to new bankers ω is set equal to 0.03.
 The survival rate brings a wedge between bankers and consumers.
 When the survival rate tends to zero, bankers will almost surely become consumers at the end of the period and maximize retained earnings that will be transferred to households and consumed.
 In this case, Ω is constant and equal to one, so that the banker and the household discount factors are identical.
 With a positive probability of survival banks care more about the future value of being bankers and less about retained earnings, which become more volatile. Ω becomes counter-cyclical, which in turn makes the banker augmented discount factor $\Lambda\Omega$ more counter-cyclical than that of households.
-The penalty parameters φ and ζ are set equal to 0.0025 and 0.85, respectively. $\zeta < 1$ rewards banks for capital ratios above the required value (except at the steady state) while $\zeta = 0$ penalizes banks for capital ratios above its required value.
-We set the cost of equity τ equal to 0.01.
+The penalty parameters φ and ζ are set equal to 0.065 and 0.2, respectively. $\zeta = 1$ penalizes banks for capital ratios different from the required value, both larger and smaller; $0 < \zeta < 1$ rewards banks for capital ratios above (but not too far above) the required value (except at the steady state) while $\zeta = 0$ penalizes banks for capital ratios below its required value.
+We set the cost of equity τ equal to 0.035 and the cost of deposits ι equal to zero.
+The adjustment cost of equity, λ_0 , is set equal to 0.003.

-For the parameters of the exogenous disturbance processes, we set the standard deviation and autoregressive parameters for the technological progress and government spending using values typically used in the literature.
-More precisely, we set $\sigma_a = 0.008$ and $\rho_a = 0.8556$; $\sigma_g = 0.0092$ and $\rho_g = 0.87$.
+For the parameters of the exogenous disturbance processes, we set the standard deviation and autoregressive parameters for the technological progress and government spending so as to match the standard deviation of output.
+More precisely, we set $\sigma_a = 0.0064$ and $\rho_a = 0.8556$; $\sigma_g = 0.0077$ and $\rho_g = 0.87$, which are close to the values typically used in the literature.
 There is little empirical evidence and literature on the values to assign to the standard deviation σ{Ψ} and autoregressive parameter ρ{Ψ} .
-We choose these values to match the standard deviation of bank assets as reported in table 9.
+We choose these values to roughly match the standard deviation of bank assets as reported in table 9.

-7 The response to a capital quality shock
+6 The response to a capital quality shock